 Bank / Banking – Meaning, Characteristics, Types of Banks

-Section 5(B) of BR Act defines Banking as “Accepting, for the purpose of investing or lending, deposits of money from the public, repayable on demand or otherwise”
+Section 5(B) of Banking Regulation Act defines Banking as “Accepting, for the purpose of investing or lending, deposits of money from the public, repayable on demand or otherwise”

 The term bank is derived from an Italian word ‘banca’ and from a French word ‘banque’ both meaning a Bench or Money exchange tables.